mozilla/activate.mozilla.community/_pages/es/webextensions.md

 __Part I__

 * Give a quick introduction to attendees about what we are doing and why it is important.
   * “Welcome to the \[name of event\]!
 I am \[name\].
 Today, we are going to customize our Firefox browsers by developing our own add-ons to solve real problems in our own lives.
 Add-ons are a great way to add extra features to your browser, like blocking time-wasting websites during study hours, or turning images into cat pictures.
 With WebExtensions APIs, it’s now easier to create add-ons that are compatible with Firefox, Chrome, and Opera.
-Add-ons help keep users to be in control of their online experience, so your support in building them and the community around them matters.”
+Add-ons help keep users to be in control of their online experience, so your support in building them and the community around them matter.”
 * Ask attendees to tweet about their attendance.
 Here is a suggested message:
   * I’m customizing @Firefox by building my own #WebExtensions! #MozActivate
 * Ask participants if they already use add-ons.
 If they do, ask them to share what add-ons they use and how they are used.